fonzie/fonzie/README.md

-# Fonzie: The Package Manager for Sass
+# Fonzie: Modular Sass Development

----

-**Everything is currently in testing** while I work out any bugs and make sure everything works the best way possible.
-When Fonzie reaches a stable version the registry will be locked down, until then, **I might need to clear the registry** if I need to make any large changes.
-Please give me feedback and add issues.

----

-Fonzie is a package manager built on top of Bower-server and Component(1).
-It allows you to easily install Sass packages into your project and then build it.
-Unlike Component, Fonzie uses a registry but these still map to Github projects.
+Fonzie is a Sass package builder built on top of Bower.
+It allows you to easily install Sass packages into your project and then build it easily.
+It takes care of all the technical bits so you can focus on writing truly modular Sass.

-With Fonzie you can **install Sass packages, search for them in a registry and build your project** and all of the load paths and file requires are done for you.
+* Install Sass packages from Bower
+* Automatically copy or symlink assets from packages
+* Automatic creation of load paths for all install components
+* Create local packages with your project
+* Automatically require Ruby libraries
+* Allows for complex dependency trees of Sass packages

 ## Installation